intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/a-cloud-based-payment-system-empowering-transactions-through-data-worth.md

 ### Payment Processing

-The culmination of this technology's capabilities is manifested in the payment engine.
+The culmination of this technology's capabilities is manifested in the payment engine, referred to as the cloud-based payment system.
 With a seamless integration to the cloud-based central entity, it boasts an array of functionalities.
 These include sophisticated digital payment processing techniques grounded on the transactional value of shared user data.
-Furthermore, the engine employs a nuanced payment calculation methodology encompassing service charges for digital services rendered, co-payment negotiations between users and third parties, and estimations of the transactional value of shared user data.
+Furthermore, the engine employs a nuanced payment calculation methodology encompassing service charges for digital services rendered, co-payment negotiations between users and third parties, and estimations of the transactional value of shared user data..

 In essence, this digital payment technology is a tapestry of intricate functionalities and capabilities, setting a gold standard for seamless, transparent, and fortified transactions in the digital domain.